-- all staff at Cranbourne Secondary College teach our safe, respectful and responsible behaviour expectations to our students in an age and context appropriate way - our high and consistent behavioural expectations are communicated to all staff, students, and parents/guardians via out behaviour matrix - all staff verbally reinforce positive behaviours and issue Positive Behaviour Credits.
-Students can exchange their positive behaviour credits for X-Change items - positive behaviour and student achievement is acknowledged in the classroom, all school settings and formally in school assemblies and communication to parents - implementation of our continuums of response for minor and major behaviours in a calm, immediate, brief, respectful and consistent manner - issuing logical consequences that maintain positive student teacher relationships and focus on providing the student with an opportunity to gain the social, emotional or behavioural skills required to prevent the minor or major behaviour from occurring again in future monitor student attendance and implement attendance improvement strategies at a whole-school, cohort and individual level
+- All staff at Cranbourne Secondary College teach our respectful, responsible, learning and community behaviour expectations to our students in an age and context appropriate way - Support students who may be dysregulated, by prompting and encouraging self-regulation. - Our high and consistent behavioural expectations are communicated to all staff, students, and parents/guardians via our behaviour matrix

+- All staff verbally reinforce positive behaviours and issue Positive Behaviour Credits.
+Students can exchange their positive behaviour credits for X-Change items - Positive behaviour and student achievement is acknowledged in the classroom, all school settings and formally in school assemblies and communication to parents - Having clear and consistent classroom routines - Implementation of our continuums of response for minor and major behaviours in a calm, immediate, brief, respectful and consistent manner - Issuing logical consequences that maintain positive student teacher relationships and focus on providing the student with an opportunity to gain the social, emotional or behavioural skills required to prevent the minor or major behaviour from occurring again in future